comit-network/RFCs/RFC-003-SWAP-Basic.md

 ### SWAP Response

-If responding with "successful" for the `negotiation_result` header, the responder MUST include the following fields in the response body:
+If responding with `successful` for the `negotiation_result` header, the responder MUST include the following fields in the response body:

 | Name                    | JSON Encoding | Description                                                                                              |
 | ----------------------- | ------------- | -------------------------------------------------------------------------------------------------------- |